-I understand what a difficult time this can be, and as a skilled car accident lawyer, I'm dedicated to fighting for rightful settlements.
-So let me explain the typical injuries many children experience, and what California laws protect minor children's personal injury claims.
+I understand what a difficult time this can be, and as a skilled San Diego car accident lawyer, I'm dedicated to fighting for rightful settlements.
+So, let me explain the typical injuries many children experience and what California laws protect minor children's personal injury claims.

 Common Injuries Children Suffer in Car Crashes

-Even if your child doesn't appear injured, it's critical to get them immediate medical care after a car accident.
-So many medical conditions present symptoms days or even weeks after a collision, so having a physician's exam right away is crucial.
+Even if your child doesn't appear injured, our personal injury attorney adds, it's critical to get them immediate medical care after a car accident.
+So many medical conditions present symptoms days or weeks after a collision, so having a physician's exam right away is crucial.

 If your child is young and might not be able to understand or communicate with you about how they feel, the doctor has already set in motion diagnostic evaluations that help protect their health.